Derek Percy: Criminal investigation

-Percy was arrested at Cerberus, adjacent to Crib Point on the Mornington Peninsula south of Melbourne, for the murder of 12 year-old Yvonne Tuohy at Ski Beach, near Warneet on Westernport Bay, on 27 July 1969.
+Percy was arrested at Cerberus, adjacent to Crib Point on the Mornington Peninsula south of Melbourne, for the murder of 12-year-old Yvonne Tuohy at Ski Beach, near Warneet on Westernport Bay, on 27 July 1969.
 At the time he abducted Tuohy at knife-point, he also tried to abduct her friend, Shane Spiller, age 11, who only escaped by threatening Percy with his tomahawk.
-Spiller, however, was able to describe to police the abductor and his vehicle, an orange Datsun station wagon with a navy sticker on the back window.
+Spiller, however, was able to describe to police the abductor and his vehicle, an orange Datsun station wagon with a navy sticker on the back window and bumper.
 Police, accompanied by Spiller, then went to Cerberus and discovered Percy machine-washing blood off his clothes.
 When questioned, Percy denied involvement, but eventually led police to Tuohy's mutilated body in a paddock on Fisheries Road at Devon Meadows, some 8 km from the abduction scene.
 Police also found Percy's journals describing and illustrating his bizarre sexual fetishes (including coprophilia, urophilia, and cannibalism).
 In 1970, he was found not guilty, by reason of insanity, of the murder and remanded indefinitely.

-Percy repeatedly stated, however, that he could not remember whether or not he had committed any further crimes.
+Percy repeatedly stated that he could not remember whether or not he had committed any further crimes.
 Detectives then started trying to piece together his movements around Australia at the time of the murders.
-They were aware the Percy family often took caravan holidays during yachting regattas near beaches (where most of the crimes took place), that his transfers within the navy brought him close to many of the crime scenes, and knew that he was harbouring paedophilic and psychopathic fantasies towards children.
+They were aware the Percy family often took caravan holidays during yachting regattas near beaches (where most of the crimes took place), that his transfers within the navy brought him close to many of the crime scenes, and they knew that he was harbouring paedophilic and psychopathic fantasies towards children.
 In 2007, a cache of 35 boxes of Percy's diaries, drawings, maps, and newspaper clippings was found in a storage unit in South Melbourne, casting further suspicion on him.